All I wanted was to sleep, but fear kept me awake.

 For any mother with a newborn or any other person having difficulties falling asleep for that matter, the Military Method works.
 Give it a sincere try and see the differences it can make.
 It changed my life.

 The Military Method

-- Relax all the muscles in your face–completely.
+- Take a deep breath, exhale, and relax all the muscles in your face–completely.

-- Then, relax your shoulders.
-Let them slump.
+- Then, relax your shoulders and let them slump.